Start9Labs/btc-rpc-proxy-startos/docs/instructions.md

-# Bitcoin Proxy
+# Usage Instructions

-### Config

-You can add, remove, and edit users, as well as set their permissions to your Bitcoin node.

-### Dependencies
+## Dependencies

 Bitcoin Proxy requires a Bitcoin node to function.
-Once you have Bitcoin Core installed and running, you can start Bitcoin Proxy.
+By default, Bitcoin Proxy will connect to the Bitcoin Core node running on your Embassy.

+## Config

+You must create at least one user to your Bitcoin Proxy config.
+Each user you create will receive their own RPC useranme and password, which can be used for remote access.

-### Using a Wallet
+## Using a Wallet

-For a full list of compatible wallets, see <a href="https://github.com/start9labs/btc-rpx-proxy-wrapper/blob/master/docs/wallets.md" target="_blank">https://github.com/start9labs/btc-rpx-proxy-wrapper/blob/master/docs/wallets.md</a> (this link will not work in the Consulate).
+Enter your user's QuickConnect QR code (located in `properties`) **OR** your raw user credentials (located in `Config`) into any wallet that supports connecting to a remote node over Tor.
+For a full list of compatible wallets, see <a href="https://github.com/start9labs/btc-rpx-proxy-wrapper/blob/master/docs/wallets.md" target="_blank">https://github.com/start9labs/btc-rpx-proxy-wrapper/blob/master/docs/wallets.md</a>.